eMetaboHUB/Forum-DiseasesChem/README.md

 The current configuration deploy a Virtuoso triplestore on 64 GB (see *NumberOfBuffers* and *MaxDirtyBuffers*), also dedicating 8 GB per SPARQL query for computation processes (see *MaxQueryMem*).
 This configuration can be modify in the w_virtuoso.sh script.

 *Warnings:* In the provided configuration, the port used by the docker-compose holding the Virtuoso triplestore is 9980.
-Thus, the url used to required the KG during the computation is http://localhost:9980/sparql/.
+Thus, the url used to request the KG during the computation is http://localhost:9980/sparql/.
 So if you change the port in the docker-compose.yml, be sure to also changed it in the compound2mesh configuration file at the attribute url.

 - *Option details:*
   - d: path to the virtuoso directory.
 Here, it is advised to set the absolute path.